cb-ci-templates/ci-templates/README.md

 ## 🧩 Custom Marker Files & Pipeline Templates

-This diagram explains how marker files integrate with templates:
+This diagram shows the linkage of marker files and templates:
+(Many Jobs maps to only one Template!)

 ![Custom Marker Diagram](images/CI-Diagramms-CustomMarkerFiles.svg)